 There may be several reasons that your payment cannot be completed when attempting to purchase a course on Teachable.
-This article goes over how to resolve payment issues if you are unable to complete a purchase due to a bank decline or country restriction.
+This article goes over how to resolve payment issues if you're unable to complete a purchase due to a bank decline or country restriction.

 Try Another Payment Method

-If you’re having trouble purchasing a course, check that you are attempting to purchase using one of Teachable’s supported payment methods.
-Teachable accepts major international credit cards (Visa, American Express, and MasterCard), as well as PayPal.
-Learn more about supported payment methods and currencies here.
+If you’re having trouble purchasing a course, check that you're attempting to purchase using one of Teachable’s supported payment methods.
+Teachable accepts major international credit and debit cards (Visa, American Express, and MasterCard).
+In some cases, PayPal may also be available as a payment option.

 Check Your Country’s Laws

 If you’re trying to make a purchase online, it’s important to familiarize yourself with any currency regulations that may be restricting your ability to make online purchases based on your country of origin or issuing bank.

 For instance, if you’re a student in Brazil attempting to complete a purchase on Teachable, you may encounter issues because, in Brazil, there’s a law that says when using a credit or debit card issued by a Brazilian bank, one must make purchases in Brazilian currency (Brazilian real).
 This is just one example of a currency law that makes it more difficult to make purchases online.